By Tim Lambert

 RUSSIA IN THE 19th CENTURY

 War with France began again in 1812.
-This time Napoleon invaded Russia with a vast army.
+This time Napoleon invaded the Russian Empire with a vast army.
 The Russians retreated although they made a stand at the battle of Borodino in September.
 In October 1812 the French captured Moscow, which burned down (it is not certain who started the fire).
 In November Napoleon retreated but most of his army died of starvation, cold, and disease.
 In 1813 Prussia and Austria joined the struggle against Napoleon.
 In October 1813 the French were defeated at Leipzig and in 1814 the Allies entered Paris.

 Alexander died in 1825 and after his death a rebellion took place.
 Some Russian officers were influenced by the ideas of the French Revolution and formed a secret society.
 In December 1825 the Decemberists (as they were called) attempted a coup.
 They gathered in Senate Square in the capital but troops loyal to the Tsar opened fire and dispersed them.
 Afterward, 5 rebels were hanged.
-Nevertheless, the attempted uprising was a foretaste of things to come in Russia.
+Nevertheless, the attempted uprising was a foretaste of things to come in the Russian Empire.

 Following the events of December 1825, the new Tsar Nicholas I (1825-1855) was determined to stamp out any revolutionary movements.
 He formed a police force to detect revolutionaries.
 All writings were rigorously censored.
 In 1830 Poland (which was ruled by Russia) rose in rebellion.
 The rebellion was ruthlessly crushed.
 Furthermore, in 1849 the Tsar intervened in the Austro-Hungarian Empire to crush a Hungarian uprising.

 In 1853 came the Crimean War.
 During the 19th century the Turkish Empire, which included the Balkans, was declining.
-The Russian Tsar was keen to take advantage of the decline of Turkey.
+The Tsar was keen to take advantage of the decline of Turkey.
 However, the British were alarmed as they feared that if Russia expanded into southern Asia she might threaten the British hold on India.

 The French became involved because of an argument over who should control the holy places of Palestine (modern-day Israel) French Catholics or Orthodox Christians.
 The French ruler, Napoleon III was keen to fight a successful war as he believed it would increase his support in France and used the situation to engineer a war.
 In July 1853 the Russians occupied what is now Romania, (which was then part of the Turkish Empire).
 Furthermore, the Russian navy sank several Turkish ships in the Black Sea.
-Turkey declared war on Russia on 16 October 1853.
+Turkey declared war on the Russian Empire on 16 October 1853.

-On 28 March 1854 Britain and France both went to war with Russia.
+On 28 March 1854 Britain and France both went to war with the Russian Empire.
 The war became known as the Crimean War because most of the fighting took place there.
 The Russians were soon forced to withdraw from what is now Romania.
 However, Napoleon III persuaded the British to help him to try and capture the Russian fort of Sevastopol arguing that it was a threat to the security of the whole region.
 The British army was led by Lord Raglan.
 The French were led by Marshal Saint-Arnaud while the Turks were led by Omar Pasha.

 Then early in 1855, the Tsar died.
 In June 1855 Lord Raglan also died.
 He was replaced by General James Simpson.
 Then in August 1855, the French won a victory at Chernaya.
 On 8 September 1855, the Allies captured Sevastopol.
-In March 1856 the new Tsar, Alexander II made peace by the treaty of Paris.
+In March 1856 the new Tsar, Alexander II made peace by the Treaty of Paris.

 Alexander II was a reforming Tsar.
 His great achievement was to abolish serfdom in 1861.
 The peasants received some land from the landowners.
 However, the landowners were compensated for their loss, and peasants were made to pay in installments.
 So the peasants were burdened with heavy payments for many years.
 Furthermore, in 1864, Alexander set up locally elected councils called zemstvos.
 Also in 1864, the judiciary was made independent.